 Visiting the ALMA Observatory

-Why not take advantage of your visit to the Atacama to take a tour to an observatory?
-TheALMA Observatory is one of the most important astronomical observatories in the world.
-It is a great technological tool installed at an altitude of more than 5000 meters!
-You can discover the most powerful radio telescope in the world surrounded by the mythical volcano of Chile, the Licancabur, but also by the Cerro Toco,the Cerro Chajnantor, the Cerro Chascon or the Lascar.
+Why not take advantage of your visit to the Atacama and join a tour to an observatory?
+The ALMA Observatory is one of the most important astronomical observatories in the world.
+It is a fantastic technological tool installed at an altitude of more than 16,000 feet!
+You can discover the most powerful radio telescope in the world surrounded by the mythical volcano of Chile, the Licancabur, but also by Toco Hill, Chajnantor Hill, Chascon Hill, or the Lascar.
 The excursion is a visit to the work site, which can only be done on weekends, and does not include a visit to the antennae.